dnhansen/maths-resources/README.md

 1. McCarty, *Topology: An Introduction with Applications to Topological Groups*.
 As the title suggests, this is an introduction to topology with a special focus on topological groups.
 Each topic is first covered for general topological spaces and then specialised to topological groups, so I suppose it could serve as a general introduction to point-set (and a little bit of algebraic) topology, though I would prefer the books mentioned [above](#point-set-topology).

     There is both good and bad here.
 It is fairly elementary with good exercises, and it has good coverage of the elementary theory.
 The structure of the book is a bit odd, very few results are singled out as 'theorems', so it probably doesn't work very well as a reference.
-Many of the proofs are also a bit awkward, so one might instead use it as a guide to *results* of which the reader might themselves supply the *proofs*.
+Some of the proofs are also a bit awkward, so one might instead use it as a guide to *results* of which the reader might themselves supply the *proofs*.

 2. Folland, *A Course in Abstract Harmonic Analysis*.
 This is not a book on topological groups as such, but it might serve as a second reference for the very basic topology of groups.